Unicorn-Fan/waste-skip/README.md

-# Garden Waste Skip Booking System
+# Waste Skip Booking System

 A modern, responsive web application for booking garden waste skips with a focus on user experience and eco-friendly waste management.